jordi-z80/UncleJupiter/README.md

 ## Command Structure

 The command format is quite straightforward.
-It's recommended to examine the commands in the project to understand:
+It's easier to understand it by just editing the existing ones.

 The file must contain a JSON array of objects, where each object is a command.
 The command includes the following fields: